nachocaru/xaprb.com/content/blog/2007-04-27-mysql-conference-and-expo-2007-day-4.md

 *   Garlic rubbed rosemary breast of chicken
 *   Pacific salmon filet with roasted tomato sause [sic]

 Lunch was served atop a premium heavy white cotton table dressing resting on a circular quadri-pedal planar table.
-The center dressing was a cluster of upright wheat grass nestled on a sparkling porcelain platter, garnished with&#8230;
+The center dressing was a cluster of upright wheat grass nestled on a sparkling porcelain platter, garnished with...

-&#8230; two small ripe-looking plastic pears.
+... two small ripe-looking plastic pears.

 Seriously.